Use Langflow as an MCP client

 Connect the MCP Tools component's Toolset port to an Agent component's Tools port.

-If not already present in your flow, make sure you also attach Chat input and Chat output components to the Agent component.
+If not already present in your flow, make sure you also attach Chat Input and Chat Output components to the Agent component.

 -

-Test your flow to make sure the MCP server is connected and the selected tool is used by the agent: Click Playground, and then enter a prompt that uses the tool you connected through the MCP Tools component.
-For example, if you use
+Test your flow to make sure the MCP server is connected and the selected tool is used by the agent.
+Open the Playground, and then enter a prompt that uses the tool you connected through the MCP Tools component.

 mcp-server-fetch